soifou/docker-lamp/README.md

 ... do stuff ...
 $ make down
 ```

+## Recommended projects structure
+.
+├── Development
+│   └── Repository1
+│       ├── Project1
+│       ├── Project2
+│       ├── ...
+│       └── ProjectN
+│   └── Repository2
+│       ├── Project1
+│       ├── Project2
+│       ├── ...
+│       └── ProjectN

+Where `Development` folder is your web root folder.
+See `nginx-alpine` folder for more information.

 ## About Network File System (NFS)
 VirtualBox use `vboxfs` which is incredibly slow, specially when you deal with some PHP frameworks (ie. Symfony, Laravel) that require constant read/write.
 It exists [some alternatives](https://github.com/brikis98/docker-osx-dev#alternatives) to speed up your environment.